JoelOliver/BasicMachineLearning_IrisExample/README.md

 Next , these are the algorithms that I used for the recognition of the plants :
 * Nearest Neighbor
 * Nearest Centroid
-* Algorithms above but with Data Normalization
+* Algorithms above with Data Normalization

 Base of Iris Dates (Wikipedia) - Fischer